A Fast Algorithm Finding the Shortest Reset Words: Algorithm

-The insert operation is natural and can be performed in at most $n$ steps creating at most $n$ nodes.
-The subset checking operation is performed by a depth-first-search checking if the given subset $S$ contains a subset stored in the visited leaf.
-The search does not need to branch into the right child of a node if the checked subset $S$ does not contain the corresponding state.
-It performs $nm$ operations in the worst case, where $m$ is the number of subsets stored in a trie, but in practice the performance is much better (we discuss it later).
-The superset operation (for IBFS) is done in the dual way.
+The insert operation for radix tries is natural and can be performed in at most $n$ steps.
+The \emph{subset checking} operation is performed by a depth-first-search checking if the given set $S \subseteq Q$ contains a subset stored in the visited leaf.
+An essential advantage is that the search does not need to branch into the right child of a node if the checked subset $S$ does not contain the state corresponding to the current level.
+The superset checking operation (for IBFS) is done in the dual way.
+These issues are discussed in more detail in \ref{subsec_bidirectdesc}.